 After the SLURM RPMs have been installed, and all the necessary parameters for the cluster have been defined in the slurm.conf file, a few steps still remain before the configuration of SLURM is complete on the Management Node.
-These steps can either be done using the slurm_setup.sh script - see section 3.3.11.4 OR manually - see section 3.3.11.5.
+These steps can either be done later using the slurm\setup.sh script which configures both the Reference Nodes and the Management Node - see section 3.5.5.4 OR manually now - see section 3.3.11.4.